phaserjs/examples/README.md

 ### Requirements

-We need [Node.js](https://nodejs.org) to install and run scripts.
+You need [Node.js](https://nodejs.org) to install and run scripts.

 ### Install and run

-To show the example browser run next commands in your terminal:
+To show the example browser run these commands in your terminal:

 | Command | Description |
 |---------|-------------|